UserProjekt/DaVinci_Script_Proxy_Generator/README.md

 The script automatically applies source clip name and source timecode overlay burn-ins to the generated proxies by default.
 This feature uses a custom data burn-in preset titled 'Burn-in' and can be disabled manually if needed.

-Ensure you have a data burn-in preset named 'Burn-in'.
+Ensure you have a data burn-in preset named 'burn-in'.
 Alternatively, you can create your own preset and update its name in Proxy_generator.py on line 215.

 ## Prerequisites
 Python >= 3.6 64-bit